Slevy239/burger/README.md

 1. Retrieve all elements from the MySQL Database.
 2. Update the elements and their state.
-3. Create new elements and store in the MySQL Database
+3. Create new elements and store in the MySQL Database.

+# Technologies Used
+* Javascript
+* JQuery
+* Express
+* MySQL
+* Handlebars
+* Bootstrap
+* CSS
+* AJAX